llpeterson/data/presentation.md

 XSD indicate that a `title` field must be the second item in an employee record.

 Unlike some schema languages, XML Schema provides datatypes such as string, integer, decimal, and Boolean.
-It allows the datatypes to be combined in sequences or nested, as in , to create compound data types.
+It allows the datatypes to be combined in sequences or nested, as in `employee.xsd`, to create compound data types.
 So an XSD defines more than a syntax; it defines its own abstract data model.
 A document that conforms to the XSD represents a collection of data that conforms to the data model.

 The significance of an XSD defining an abstract data model and not just a syntax is that there can be other ways besides XML of representing